Sohail-crdriod/devops-assignment-2/README.md

 git add .

-git commit -m "Assignment files uploaded"
+git commit -m "Added a Dockerfile and README for assignment"

 git push